nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 - Prompts users if index is empty.
 - `<index>` should not be negative.
 - `<index>` should not be out of bounds.
+- `<index>` should be a positive integer that corresponds to an income/expense entry.

 Expected output after successfully delete income from the list:
 ![delete_income_expected.png](https://github.com/AY2324S1-CS2113-T18-3/tp/blob/master/images/delete_expected.png?raw=true)<br>